tangshuang/.hello-type/README.md

 - ?: any value to equal, i.e. new Type({ name: 'tomy' }), name should must be 'tomy'
 - ?: an instance of `Type`, will flow the rules of it
 - new Rule(factory): a custom rule
+- Any, Self

 A type instance have members:

 **assert(...args)**

 Assert whether the args match the type.
-If not match, it will use `throw` to break the assert.
+If not match, it will use `throw` to break the program.

 **test(...args)**